ChilliCream/hotchocolate-docs/docs/code-first-object-type.md

 ### Name

 The object type descriptor will by default resolve the name of the schema type from the provided type argument.
-If the type is anotated with the GraphQLNameAttribute than the name attribute will take precedence over the type name.
+If the type is annotated with the GraphQLNameAttribute than the name attribute will take precedence over the type name.
 The explicitly specified name will take precedence over both.

 Example name from type: